 Now it is clear who built the house.

-Changing to active voice
+Change to the active voice

 In English language writing, subject-verb active sentences are always the best option.